belalmoh/talentvault/README.md

 2. Run `make build` to build and run the application using Docker Compose, including database migrations
 4. (Optional) Run `make test-backend` to run the test suite for the backend application

+## API Documentation

+The API documentation is available at `/docs`.

 # Makefile Commands
 ```shell